Guccimane44/MathNote/HPCnote.md

 3. __Main Problem of a Project:__ How to understand which learning methods work. why and for which problems?
 How do we develop benchmarks?
 Furthermore, how do we develop proxy apps to represent the applications?
 4. __Understanding Performance:__ What are the metrics that represent the performance of machine learning and simulations?
 How to define those metrics?
 ##### System Software and ML-HPC Runtime Systems:
 The interactions of ML and HPC simulations can be intertwined, so it is important to understand the control and coupling between Learning elements(L), and HPC Simulation (S).
-In many cases a third general component: experiments or observations (E) may also be needed.
+In many cases, a third general component: experiments or observations (E) may also be needed.

 There are some run-time requirements that have to be fulfilled.
 For example: switching actions depending on data size; Learning algorithms depending on remaining training time; And the need for scaling, since we work on two (possibly three) components; The concurrency of the whole system.
 Therefore a run-time system and software have to be accordingly developed.
+##### Hardware and Platform Configuration
+* Role and importance of heterogeneous accelerators: (i) Future generations of accelerators might not work perfectly for simulation. (current GPU accelerators are fine with both ML and simulation) (ii) When should RNN need different accelerators from CNN? (the importance of RNN is increasing, but now many accelerators are for CNN)
+* Requirements of fast I/O and accordingly, fast and large disks.
+* latent optimization methods like fog computing.